 Fabric Availability -Trade & Fashion

 In answering the above, consider what plants/ fibres are locally available.
-If your civilization is European influenced, do they wear woollen garments from locally farmed sheep?
-If it resembles the Americas, is it cotton from cotton plants?
-If the ancient Middle East, linen from local fibres or silk from Far Eastern silkworms?
+If your civilisation is European influenced, do they wear woollen garments from locally farmed sheep?
+Does your Americas inspired culture have people wearing cotton from cotton plants?
+If the ancient Middle East is the influence, do people wear linen from local fibres or silk from Far Eastern silkworms?
 When deciding what your people are wearing, think about (or research in a particular region and time period of our world) what fabrics are available locally, and what can your civilization import from elsewhere in your world?

 Costume and Social Class

-Whether people in your world have access to different materials to make or buy clothes won’t just depend on regional or international trade networks -it depends on social class and wealth.
-In any civilisation, it’s likely that poor people will be wearing the cheapest, most readily available clothing in any era.
-In some eras, like the Egyptian Middle Kingdom in which only the pharaoh had the wealth to send foreign trade expeditions and personally funded and controlled them -it might only be the very wealthiest and highest classes who can afford and access clothing made from imported materials.
-So aside from asking -what material is available in my civilisation?
+Whether people in your world have access to different materials to make or buy clothes won’t just depend on regional or international trade networks, it depends on social class and wealth.
+In any civilisation, it’s likely poor people will wear the cheapest, most readily available clothing in any era.
+Then in some eras, like the Egyptian Middle Kingdom in which only the pharaoh had the wealth to personally fund foreign trade expeditions -it might only be the wealthiest classes who can afford clothing made from imported materials.
+So aside from asking what material is available in my civilisation?
 You might also need to ask, how does what is available vary from class to class or rank to rank?

-I’d also ask -are there restrictions imposed by people in power on fashions?
-In Egypt there was a sudden change from elaborate pottery at all levels to only the wealthiest having it around the emergence of the Old Kingdom -the times kings and an elite class first appeared.
-Is there anything that only the ruler or only the elite can wear in your civilization?
+I’d also ask are there restrictions imposed by people in power on fashions?
+In Egypt there was a sudden change from elaborate pottery at all levels, to only the wealthiest having elaborate pottery around the emergence of the Old Kingdom.
+This is the time kings and an elite class first appeared and that even types of pottery became a status symbol.
+Is there anything that only the ruler or only the elite can wear in your civilisation?